ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ###  Check for Missing Metadata in Detections_yyyy

-This step will perform the check for missing metadata in `detections_yyyy` and display results for each record where the number of excluded detections is greater than the sepcified threshold.
+This step will perform the check for missing metadata in `detections_yyyy` and display results for each record where the number of excluded detections is greater than the specified threshold.

 First: enter your threshold.
 Formatted like: `threshold = 100`.
 Then you may run the cell.